Jim Clark: Accident and death

 On 7 April 1968, Clark died in a racing accident at the Hockenheimring in West Germany.
 During the four-month gap between the first race, which Clark won, and second of the season, drivers would compete in other racing formulas.
 Clark was originally slated to drive in the BOAC 1000 km sportscar race at Brands Hatch but instead chose to drive in the Deutschland Trophäe, a Formula Two race, for Lotus at the Hockenheimring, primarily due to contractual obligations with Firestone.
 Although the race has sometimes been described as a "minor race meeting", the entry list was impressive with top-running Matras for the French drivers Jean-Pierre Beltoise and Henri Pescarolo, Tecnos for Carlo Facetti and Clay Regazzoni, Team Brabhams for Derek Bell and Piers Courage, a Ferrari for Chris Amon, and McLarens for Graeme Lawrence and Robin Widdows.
 Team Lotus drivers Graham Hill and Clark were in Gold Leaf Team Lotuses and a young Max Mosley was also in the race, moving up from the Clubman series.
 The event was run in two heats.

 On the fifth lap of the first heat, Clark's Lotus 48 veered off the track and crashed into the trees.
 He suffered a broken neck and skull fracture, and died before reaching the hospital.
 The cause of the crash was never definitively identified; investigators concluded it was most likely due to a deflating rear tyre.
-Clark's death has a big impact on the racing community, with fellow F1 drivers and friends, such as Hill, Surtees, Amon, Jackie Stewart, Dan Gurney, and Jack Brabham, all being personally affected by the tragedy.
+Clark's death had a big impact on the racing community, with fellow F1 drivers and friends, such as Hill, Surtees, Amon, Jackie Stewart, Dan Gurney, and Jack Brabham, all being personally affected by the tragedy.
 The 1968 F1 Drivers' Championship was subsequently won by Hill, his Lotus teammate, who held off Stewart for the crown, which he later dedicated to Clark.
 There is also a large memorial to Clark at Hockenheim today; because the track has been reduced in length and the old course reforested, the actual location of the crash is in a heavily wooded area.
 There was initial speculation as to whether the accident was caused by a driver error or a deflating rear tyre, and Lotus were investigated thoroughly by aircraft crash investigators for three weeks.
 Many journalists and drivers, including Surtees and Brabham, were convinced that the crash was caused by a deflating rear tyre and were adamant that it was not a driver error—simply because they believed Clark was not capable of making such a mistake.